gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 80-game-summary-template
+## Current Branch: 82-no-double-buyin
-Use the velocity tempate engine (https://velocity.apache.org/) to generate the end of game email.

-Also move creating the canned data for the season/game/players/... into code.
+Remove all references to double buy-in.